November to April

 For this adventure, the max client to guide ratio is 3:1 and pricing is per person.

 Hiking in El Chaltén can be arranged for larger groups, up to 9 people per group (up to 3 people per guide).
+The minimum number of people per group is 2.
 Contact us to make arrangements.

 What about bad weather?